v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   - **Secure Boot with Directory Memory Access**
     Turns on VBS with Secure Boot and direct memory access (DMA) protections.
 DMA protections require hardware support, and are only enabled on correctly configured devices.

-## Windows Defender Security Center
+## Microsoft Defender Security Center

-Windows Defender Security Center operates as a separate app or process from each of the individual features.
+Microsoft Defender Security Center operates as a separate app or process from each of the individual features.
 It displays notifications through the Action Center.
 It acts as a collector or single place to see the status and run some configuration for each of the features.
-Find out more in the [Windows Defender](https://docs.microsoft.com/windows/threat-protection/windows-defender-security-center/windows-defender-security-center) docs.
+Find out more in the [Microsoft Defender](https://docs.microsoft.com/windows/threat-protection/windows-defender-security-center/windows-defender-security-center) docs.

-### Windows Defender Security Center app and notifications
+### Microsoft Defender Security Center app and notifications

-Block end-user access to the various areas of the Windows Defender Security Center app.
+Block end-user access to the various areas of the Microsoft Defender Security Center app.
 Hiding a section also blocks related notifications.

 - **Virus and threat protection**
   **Default**: Not configured
   WindowsDefenderSecurityCenter CSP: [DisableVirusUI](https://go.microsoft.com/fwlink/?linkid=873662)

-  Configure if end users can view the Virus and threat protection area in the Windows Defender Security Center.
+  Configure if end users can view the Virus and threat protection area in the Microsoft Defender Security Center.
 Hiding this section will also block all notifications related to Virus and threat protection.

   - **Not configured**
   - **Hide**